Vectorization of a thread-parallel Jacobi singular value decomposition method: Introduction

 \looseness=-1 Certain time-consuming components of the Jacobi-type SVD method, like the column pair updates, have for long been considered for vectorization~\cite{deRijk-89}.
 In fact, any component realized with calls of optimized BLAS or LAPACK routines is automatically vectorized if the routines themselves are, such as dot-products and postmultiplications of a column pair by a rotation-like transformation.
 In the sequential method, however, only one transformation is generated per a method's step, in essence by the EVD of a pivot Grammian matrix of order two, while a parallel method generates up to $\left\lfloor n/2\right\rfloor$ transformations per step, with $n$ being the number of columns of the iteration matrix.
 This sequence of independent EVDs is a natural candidate for vectorization that computes several EVDs at once, and for its further parallelization, applicable for larger $n$.
 Also, some vector platforms provide no direct support for complex arithmetic with vectors of complex values in the typical, interleaved $z=(\Re{z},\Im{z})$ representation, and thus the split one~\cite{VanZee-Smith-17}, with an accompanying set of BLAS-like operations, is convenient.
+In the split representation, as explained in \cref{sss:2.4.1}, a complex array is kept as two real arrays, such that the $i$th complex element $z_i$ is represented by its real ($\Re{z_i}$) and imaginary ($\Im{z_i}$) parts, stored separately in the corresponding real arrays.

 \looseness=-1 Batched matrix factorizations (like the tall-and-skinny QR) and decompositions (like a small-order Jacobi-type SVD) in the context of the blocked Jacobi-type SVD on GPUs have been developed in~\cite{Novakovic-15,Boukaram-et-al-18}, while the batched bidiagonalization on GPUs has been considered in~\cite{Dong-et-al-18}.
 Efficient batched kernels are ideal for acceleration of the blocked Jacobi-type SVD methods, but the non-blocked (pointwise) ones induce only batches of the smallest, $2\times 2$ EVD problems for the one-sided, and the SVD ones for the two-sided~\cite{Kogbetliantz-55,Novakovic-20} methods, what motivated developing of the proposed batched EVD\@.